 The Milk Bars Book was born through Donnelly's passion to tell Australian stories through his artistic practice.
 Documenting Australia's fading corner stores, milk bars, mixed businesses, general stores and delis all over Australia for over a decade, The Milk Bars Book is a richly nostalgic, colourfully illustrated coffee table book celebrating an iconic Australian invention, the milk bar.
 The book is an important record of a soon to be lost part of Australian culture.

-The Milk Bars Book & Project has been featured in: The New York Times, The Age, Herald Sun, The Today Show, Broadsheet, Daily Telegraph, Daily Mail UK, Channel 31, 3AW, ABC News, Studio 10, SBS, ABC Melbourne, ABC Perth, ABC Darwin, Vice, Triple RRR, Jetstar magazine, Monster Children, The Design Files, The Australian, The Weekly Review, 2SER 107.3, Southern Cross News, Geelong Advertiser and Desktop magazine.
+The Milk Bars Book & Project has been featured in: The New York Times, The Age, Herald Sun, Good Weekend, Sydney Morning Herald, The Today Show, A Current Affair, 9 News, Broadsheet, Daily Telegraph, Daily Mail UK, Channel 31, Radio 3AW, 2GB, 4BC, ABC News, Studio 10, SBS, ABC Radio Melbourne, Perth, Darwin, Queensland, Hobart, Gippsland, Broken Hill, The Conversation, Vice, Triple RRR, Jetstar magazine, Monster Children, The Design Files, The Australian, The Weekly Review, 2SER 107.3, Southern Cross News, Geelong Advertiser and Desktop magazine.

 “Eamon has a knack for capturing moments of Australian life like few others.
 Our past needs to be valued, documented and celebrated.
 The simplicity of the milk bar experience, a cherished memory of our childhoods, is one that should be elevated to a higher plane.”

 Tim "Rosso" Ross, Australian Comedian, writer, radio host, social commentator and design nerd.

 You can purchase The Milk Bars Book via milkbarsbook.com